rowanmanning/smart-random/README.md

             },
             {
                 // The name "Fluffy" can be selected regardless
-                // of cat color
+                // of cat color.
+Also the property "isLongHaired"
+                // will be added
-                value: 'Fluffy'
+                value: 'Fluffy',
+                add: {isLongHaired: true}
             },
             {
                 // The name "Lucky" can be selected unless the